xalxnder/supreme-stock-bot/README.md

 # instock_or_not
-Need to know what Supreme items are in stock?
-Look no further.
+Script that shows you what items are currently in stock at Supreme.

+1. Clone the repo
+2. cd instock_or_not
+3. pipenv shell
+4. pipenv install